A LETTER TO THE PARENTS

 Your story may be different from ours, but I know that many parents empathize with how worried and helpless we felt when we recognized that our daughter was struggling in ways that we couldn’t resolve on our own.
 There is clearly something magical about what a group of “sisters” can do for one another -- both in the serious business of the workshops, and in the fun bonding in sleepover fun.

-I want all parents to experience the joy of seeing their daughters break through to a new appreciation of themselves and eagerness to chart their place in the world.
+I want all parents to experience the joy of seeing their daughters break through to a new appreciation of themselves with eagerness to chart their place in the world.
 It is our hope to encourage and inspire other young girls to spend the weekend together focusing on their authentic selves and then return to their own communities with the energy and enthusiasm to make a difference in the lives of others.

 Thank you for considering YES for your daughter.
 Please refer to our FAQ or contact me for more information.
 I'd love to hear from you!